A Systematic Process for Fast, Enjoyable, & Results-Driven Meetings

 - How does the next project milestone fit into the bigger picture, and what would need to happen for us to be on-track and on-time based on our initial estimates?

-To summarize, this best practice for program managers--Communicate--is simply using a form of Scrum to enable your team to effectively and systematically communicate with one another and with your customer, keeping projects on time and moving forward.
+To summarize, this best practice for program managers--Communicate--is simply using a form of Scrum in project management to enable your team to effectively and systematically communicate with one another and with your customer, keeping projects on time and moving forward.

 This is a practice well worth doing, and to make it easy for you, we're offering a free Scrum Update Template.
 Simply ask your team to send you their weekly status in an email every Friday by noon.
 You get a summary of their Scrum for the week (written by them), which you can then combine.
 With all of your team's notes put together, 75% of your weekly deliverable is accurate and done.
 You will have a great record to analyze and to also create your Weekly Status Report.